Intracoronary Imaging IVUS and OCT

-These are new technology that allows us to study the artery from within, providing information that cannot be obtained from angiogram alone.
+Interventional Cardiologist Dr. Lim offers Coronary stenting in her cardiology clinic at Singapore which can be made safer with the help of Intracoronary Imaging IVUS and OCT.
+These are new technologies that allow us to study the artery from within, providing information that cannot be obtained from angiograms alone.

-It provides guidance on the choice of heart stents and decreases immediate complication rates.
-In the long term, it translates to lower heart attack rates and better long term stent results.
+It guides the choice of heart stents and decreases immediate complication rates.
+In the long term, it translates to lower heart attack rates and better long-term stent results.

-In my practice, IVUS and OCT is routinely used when necessary during the angiogram procedure.
+In my practice, Intracoronary Imaging IVUS and OCT are routinely used when necessary during the angiogram procedure.
 It is performed via the same catheter and no further injection or incision is required.

 Optical Coherence Tomography (OCT)

-This provides high-resolution (10 μm) images of arteries.
-It provides critical information on whether a plaque is stable or unstable.
+This provides high-resolution (10 μm) images of arteries and provides critical information on whether a plaque is stable or unstable.
 Unstable plaques are the cause of heart attacks.
 It also gives information on whether a stent is properly placed.

 Intravascular Ultrasound (IVUS)